Dash0 Raises $110M Series B at $1B Valuation

 -> context: Map({"order_id":"ord-48291"})

-If your keys already follow the OpenTelemetry semantic conventions and you want them as top-level attributes, set the OTEL_PHP_MONOLOG_ATTRIB_MODE=otel environment variable:
+If your attribute names already follow OpenTelemetry semantic conventions and you want them promoted to top-level fields, you can adjust this behavior with an environment variable:

 text